 Chris Drongosky of Snyder, a former golf professional who learned to play golf as a child at the Audubon course, said he agreed with the town's new policy.

 "I think that's a fair and equitable way to do this," Drongosky said.
 "It prevents people from just dumping their kids there.
 You get a reduced rate to play golf there.
-And if you have the skill level, you can play the 18-hole course."
+And if you have the skill level, you can play a the 18-hole course."

 Here are the new golfing rules for youth season pass holders:

 The youth golf season pass will continue to be sold for $85 to Amherst youngsters.

 Golfers between the ages of 13 and 17 can play unchaperoned at the 18-hole Audubon and 9-hole Oakwood golf courses on weekdays before 3 p.m. and on weekends and holidays after 3 p.m.

 The teen-agers will be allowed to play one round of golf a day.

 Golfers 12 and under will have to get the approval of the golf course manager before they can buy a youth season pass and play at the Audubon course.

 With the manager's approval, golfers 12 and under will be allowed to buy the youth pass and be able to play at Audubon under the same rules that govern teen-agers.
 However, if they fail the manager's test, they will be allowed to play the 18-hole golf course only with an adult before 3 p.m. on weekdays and after 3 p.m. on weekends and holidays.